 Wattle Day is celebrated on the 1st of September, which also the first day of Spring.
 Click here for more information on Wattle Day.
 I wrote this acrostic poem for school last year, and here it is.

 Welcome to my corner of the web!
-I post anything from crafts to cool websites.
-I launched my blog in 2014 to share my interests, and if you love art, craft, reading, or anything in between, you'll feel right at home!
+I launched my blog in 2015 to share my interests, and if you like scrapbooking, spending hours on websites that have little no purpose or being creative, then you'll feel right at home!
+And since you're here, say hi to me on the Comment page!